 Errors on Your Credit Report

-Sometimes the issue isn’t your borrowing at all.
-Incorrect balances, duplicated accounts, or outdated information can all drag your score down.
-In some cases, errors may even indicate identity fraud.
-That’s why checking your credit reports regularly is essential.
+Incorrect balances, duplicated accounts, or outdated information can all negatively impact your credit score.
+In some cases, errors may even be a sign of identity fraud.

 Why Is My Credit Score Low?